This page is about how LA’s city leaders are dealing with climate change.

 This is how tens of thousands of shade trees get planted in Los Angeles each year: The City of Los Angeles Water & Power Department gives out shade trees at no cost to City residents.
 The City helps residents plant the trees, then checks in later to see how well the trees are doing.

 The City of Los Angeles holds tree adoption events all over town, with some people receiving up to seven trees, depending on their property size.
 A city spokesperson says, “We’ll literally deliver them to your door.”
 Per LA’s Climate Action Plan, Los Angeles will have 90,000 new trees planted by 2021.

 City site: cityplants.org/about-us/about-city-plants

-2.2.2 Cooler streets can lower LA’s temperature.
+2.1.2 Cooler streets can lower LA’s temperature.

 This is a street pavement project.
 Since 2017, the City of Los Angeles has been experimenting with a special “cool pavement” on city streets to reduce excessive urban heat.

 Regular asphalt pavement absorbs the sun’s heat like a big thermal sponge; it’s dark color quickly holds onto heat.
 The white color of the new pavement coating reflects the sun’s heat away from the asphalt.*